 Translational Liver Cancer (TLC) Consortium

-NCI’s Division of Cancer Prevention has established a Translational Liver Cancer (TLC) Consortium to advance translational research focused on early detection of liver cancer.
+The Translational Liver Cancer (TLC) Consortium was established to advance translational research focused on early detection of liver cancer.
 The consortium goals are to conduct studies to improve the surveillance of liver cancer in high-risk populations, increase the fraction of liver cancer detected at an early stage, and better stratify patients at risk of developing liver cancer.

 • Improving the surveillance for liver cancers in patients with cirrhosis;